rktfoss/zBoot/README.md

 - **zBoot is NOT assoiated with the creators of Zig, ziglang.org or entities betrothed within the Zig Foundation.**

-- **"Not saying we don't want to be, just don't blame Zig if 'zBoot' breaks your system, that will be on us !"**
+- **"Not saying we don't want to be", just don't blame Zig if 'zBoot' breaks your system, that will be on us !**

 **Manufacturers**-Our testing is restricted to the hardward we have access too.